 Another faculty that Bu Ali Sina had was a tremendous memory.
 Whatever he heard or saw once, got etched deeply in his memory.
 A time came when he had to spend the life of an itinerant.
 The rulers of the time had turned inimical to him.
 Like a gypsy he was moving from one place to another.
 Bu Ali Sina has written a book on treatment of ailments titled "Al Qanoon".
 The book is in four volumes and there are a total of 120,000 sentences in it.
 The book is extrtemely valuable.
 It is said that Hippocratus invented the system of medicine which survived only till he lived.
-Then came Galen (Hakeem Jalinoos) who revived the syswork into hibernation him.
-His too went after tem.
+Then came Galen (Hakeem Jalinoos) who revived the system.
+His work too went into hibernation after him.
 After Galen came Hakeem Raazi.
 But it was Bu Ali Sina who provided great impetus to the system of medicine with his monumental book "Al Qanoon".
-This book was in the curricula of the schools of medicine about 200 years in Europe till with translations ago in Latin and English languages.
-Once it happened that Bu Ali Sina had to flee from one city to another to save his life from the ruler.
+This book was in the curricula of the schools of in Europe till about 200 years medicine ago in Latin and English languages.
+Once happened that Bu Ali Sina had to flee from one city to another to save his life from the ruler.
 The people of the city he went to were aware of his erudition.
 Some learned persons there wanted to peruse his book "Al Qanoon".
 He told them that with difficulty he escaped with his life from Khorasan and the book had remained there.
 The people were very disappointed that they didn't have the chance of perusing such a valuable book.
-Bu Ali Sina told them thay needn't have any worry that he could dictate the complete book if two persons sit in front of him to write it down!
-He did dictate those 120,000 sentences again!
+Bu Ali Sina told them thay needn't have any worry that he could dictate the complete book if two persons sit in front of it down! did him to write He dictate those 120,000 sentences again!
 After some time his friends brought the original book from Khorasan.
 When the two books were compared, they were verbatim the same!
 If a person is asked to repeat what he talked of half an hour ago, he wouldn't be able to do it.
 But Bu Ali Sina's was incredible genius that he could reproduce the voluminous tome word for wordf!